mrzwang/mrzwang/README.md

 ## Projects
 ### PyTorch Transformer GPT From Scratch
-**Description:** Implemented a GPT-style transformer language model completely from scratch using only PyTorch's basic building blocks.
+**Description:** Implemented a GPT-style transformer language model in Pytorch through basic tensor operations and the nn.module class.
 The project features a character-level transformer with manually implemented attention mechanisms, positional embeddings, and feed-forward networks without relying on high-level transformer modules.
 Includes both a full transformer architecture and a simpler bigram language model.
 The implementation uses concepts like causal masking, multi-head attention, residual connections, and autoregressive generation with numerical stability techniques.
 The project also features efficient data handling with memory-mapped files and random chunk sampling for training on the OpenWebText dataset.
 **Links:** [GitHub](https://github.com/mrzwang/PytorchTransformerGPT)

 ### Neural Network Adversarial Patches